openflighthpc/retype-documentation/Retype_Documentation/reference_clusters/ref_cluster_centos7/introduction.md

 This documentation will describe the process of setting up a cluster with all the capabilities shown in the other parts of the documentation.
 This will not explain the process, only list the necessary steps.

-This is also **not** a guide, simply a example of an installation process that may be of use to those setting up a cluster.
+This is also **not** a guide, simply an example of an installation process that may be of use to those setting up a cluster.
 Several things are specific to this cluster:

 - The cluster has 3 nodes.
 - Every node on the cluster has an operating system installed, specifically Centos 7.